BTW-Community/Tweaker/README.md

 Want to be able to change HC Spawn mechanics?
 Want to disable lightning fires?
 This addon is for you!

+Currently updated for BTW CE 2.1.4.
+Compatibility with is untested and not guarenteed.

 [Download](https://github.com/BTW-Community/Tweaker/releases/latest)

 ## Installation